mahmoudhussein77/RAG-Task/README.md

-\# Mini Document Q\&A API
+# Mini Document Q\&A API:

 A Retrieval-Augmented Generation (RAG) system built with FastAPI.
 The application answers questions from a PDF document using FAISS for semantic search and Groq as the Large Language Model (LLM).

-## Development Note
+## Development Note:

 This project was implemented in approximately "7 hours", including project setup, PDF processing, embedding generation, FAISS indexing, RAG pipeline implementation, FastAPI integration, testing, and documentation.

-\## Features
+## Features:

-\- Load and process PDF documents
+- Load and process PDF documents

-\- Split text into chunks
+- Split text into chunks

-\- Generate embeddings using Sentence Transformers
+- Generate embeddings using Sentence Transformers

-\- Store embeddings in a FAISS vector index
+- Store embeddings in a FAISS vector index

-\- Retrieve the most relevant chunks
+- Retrieve the most relevant chunks

-\- Generate answers using Groq
+- Generate answers using Groq

-\- Return both the answer and source page numbers
+- Return both the answer and source page numbers

-\## Project Structure
+## Project Structure:

 Mini\_Document\_Q\&A/